feeka/reed_solomon_codes/readme.md

-# GCC RS- encoder/ and decoder on python
+# RS- encoder/ and decoder on python

-This is github repo for Generalized Concatenated Codes API development.
+This is github repo for RS codes API.
+Documentation and description of API is provided in documentation.pdf document.

 ## Getting Started